 Assets and liabilities for which the functional currency is the local currency are translated using the exchange rates in effect at the balance sheet date, resulting in translation adjustments that are reflected as accumulated other comprehensive income in the stockholders' equity section on our consolidated balance sheet.
 We recorded \$43.6 million in net foreign currency translation loss, net of tax, that is included in other comprehensive income for the year ended December 31, 2014 to reflect the net impact of the general weakening of other applicable currencies against the U.S. dollar.
-This translation loss was caused primarily by the relative weakening of the Euro and the British pound sterling depreciated 12% and 6%, respectively, relative to the U.S. dollar from December 31, 2013 to December 31, 2014.
+This translation loss was caused primarily by the relative weakening of the Euro and the British pound sterling, as the Euro and the British pound sterling depreciated 12% and 6%, respectively, relative to the U.S. dollar from December 31, 2013 to December 31, 2014.